 Painting on the shores of Lake Rosseau—a famous Canadian landmark known for the Group of Seven—artist Nelson Cheng won Makeful TV’s original series.
 He takes home $10,000 and his winning Muskoka painting is being displayed this spring at the McMichael Canadian Art Collection.

 In this TV-based contest, 18 professional Canadian artists and several “walk-on wildcards” were chosen to portray some of Canada’s most iconic landscapes, responding with extraordinary works of art.
-In the season’s finale filmed on Lake Rosseau, Chang won out, beating the professional painters.
+In the season’s finale filmed on Lake Rosseau, Cheng won out, beating the professional painters.

 “I thought it was a big win just showing up as a wildcard to paint,” says Cheng.
 “I felt good about it and now to win, I’m completely speechless.
 This win is life changing.”